smartt/sanio/README.md

 )
 ```

-FuncDictMappers expand the function pointer concept by taking a Dictionary of column-names and function pointers.
+FuncMapper can also expand the function pointer concept by taking a Dictionary of column-names and function pointers instead.
 This allows you to map different parts of your data using different functions.
 For example, you might map a date field to convert it into a Python Date object, while mapping a currency field to convert it to a Python Decimal in a different currency.

 Let's use the following CSV data (included as "sanio/parsers/test_data/numbers.csv" in the source of the Python library) as an example: